microsoft/TypeAgent/ts/packages/agents/photo/README.md

-# list
+# phot

-Photos dispatcher agent
+Photo dispatcher agent.
+Used to launch the camera functionality within the shell.

 ## Trademarks